sfsu-csc-667-spring-2025-roberts/term-project-nou/database-structure.md

 - Unique constraints prevent duplicate entries in many-to-many relationships
 - Indexes are created on frequently queried columns and foreign keys
 - The `gameState` table tracks the current state of an active game
-- The `gameCards` table manages the distribution and location of cards in a game
+- The `game_cards` table manages the distribution and location of cards in a game
 - The `gamePlayers` table tracks player participation and their hand cards